 For well over a decade, New Jersey’s $77.7 billion pension system operated under an assumed rate of return that equaled roughly 8%, which was considered an aggressive figure, especially for a retirement plan that is one the nation’s worst-funded.

-Read the whole article in NJ Spotlight.
+Read the whole article about how New Jersey lowers assumed rate of return in NJ Spotlight.

 This article quotes selections from “NJ Is Set to Change a Key Assumption About Public-Employee Pension Investments” by John Reitmeyer in NJ Spotlight.